-The simulated SonARNL robot has three parts: MobileSim robot simulator, SonARNL's guiServerSonar, and the MobileEves client.
+The simulated SonARNL robot has three parts: MobileSim robot simulator, SonARNL's sonarnlServer, and the MobileEyes client.
 Start them up in order on one or more networked computers.

 Step 1.
 Run MobileSim

 Load a simulated world and the simulated robot into MobileSim from its start-up dialog or by explicit declaration as arguments on the start-up command line.
 The default is a Pioneer 3-DX simulated robot.
 For example: